 In the Kingdom of Leon

 Twenty miles away from Badajoz rests Almendral.
 A place that survived the middle ages and kept a nest of silence, Rocamador.
-The 16th-century monastery converted into a 5-star hotel.
+The XVI century monastery converted into a 5-star hotel.
 There are no signs, or maps to guide us – or anything past the desire to get there.
-It seems part of the experience to feel lost before we find it.
-But it only makes it the most beautiful arrival.
+It seems part of the experience to feel lost before we find it, which only makes it the most beautiful arrival.

 The night had fallen when I arrived.
 It was like witnessing a vision arising under a dark starry sky, covered in a castle-like texture and the hypnotic chant of crickets.
 This former Franciscan monastery built in 1512, still keeps the same stress-melting silence.
 It served as an infirmary and a Philosophical Studies Center over the XVII and XIX centuries.
 Today it is a hotel filled with History, featuring original objects and frescos, sunny terraces, rooms made of rocks and even a Hospital of Words.